 All applications in the ERAS system to the University of South Florida’s Gastroenterology fellowship must include these materials as supporting documentation:

 - Curriculum vitae

 - Describe your activities with professional societies, publications, and any other relevant information about your education or experience.

 - Personal statement of professional goals

 - Dean's letter

 - Provide certified or notarized English translations of documents originally written in a language other than English.

 - Official test transcripts for all applicable examinations

 - Valid ECFMG certificate required if you graduated from a medical school outside the U.S. or Canada.

-We accept, in addition to US citizens, permanent residents, and holders of a valid J-1 Visa.
+We accept – in addition to US citizens – permanent residents and holders of valid J1 Visa.